akhilmathurs/libriadapt/README.md

 Note that we use the latest version of DeepSpeech2 (0.8.2) for the experiments below.
 Hence the results differ from those reported in our paper which were obtained on an older version of DS2.

-The raw speech files in .wav format are directly fed to DS2 without doing any additional pre-processing.
+For these baseline experiments, the raw speech files in .wav format are directly fed to DS2 without doing any additional pre-processing.

-#### Performance of pre-trained DS2 on Librispeech test sets recoreded on different microphones ####
+### Performance of pre-trained DS2 on Librispeech test sets recoreded on different microphones ###

-Below we compare the WER of DS2 on various test datasets.
-DS2 has an advertised WER of 0.0597 on the original Librispeech-clean test corpus.
+Below we compare the Word Error Rate (WER) of DS2 on various test datasets.
+DS2 has an advertised WER of 0.0597 on the original Librispeech-clean test corpus (`en-us`).
 However, when the same test corpus is recorded on different microphones, the WER increases significantly (as high as 4.5x).

-This increase could be partly attributed to the data collection methodology of LibriAdapt where we replay the speech files on a monitor speaker.
-Nevertheless, the variations in WER across microphones is interesting and presents opportunities for domain adaptation.

 |                   | Librispeech-clean-test |  Matrix  |  Nexus6  |  PS Eye  | ReSpeaker | Shure    | USB      |
 |:-----------------:|:----------------------:|:--------:|:--------:|:--------:|-----------|----------|----------|
 | DeepSpeech2 0.8.2 |       **0.0597**       | 0.276390 | 0.106245 | 0.116866 | 0.127056  | 0.082481 | 0.169147 |

+This increase could be partly attributed to the data collection methodology of LibriAdapt where we replay the speech files using a speaker.
+Nevertheless, the variations in WER across microphones is interesting and present clear opportunities for applying domain adaptation.

-#### Impact of microphone-induced domain shift in the Indian-English accented dataset (`en-in`) ####
+### Impact of microphone-induced domain shift in the Indian-English accented dataset (`en-in`) ###

+Let us finetune the DS2 model on the Indian-English dataset obtained from the six microphones, and study the generalization performance of the model.

-The table reports the WER obtained on the DS2 model.
+The following table reports the WER for different experiment settings.
 Here, rows correspond to the microphone on which DS2 is finetuned and columns correspond to the microphone on which the fine-tuned model is tested.
 As we can see, microphone variability has a significant impact on the WER of the model.

 |           | Matrix   | ReSpeaker | USB      | Nexus    | Shure    | PS Eye   |
 |-----------|----------|-----------|----------|----------|----------|----------|